-But DFS did not cite Paul Krugman for his views on Bitcoin.
-In fact, the sole reference to Mr. Krugman's work in DFS's moving papers is to an article published in 1984-over two decades before Bitcoin was even invented.
-Moreover, that article was cited as support for the limited (and seemingly uncontroversial) proposition that money is typically understood to serve as a medium of exchange and a store of value-a proposition that neither party disputes here.
+seemingly uncontroversial) proposition that money is typically understood to serve as a medium of exchange and a store of value-a proposition that neither party disputes here.
 And while Chino emphasizes that Mr. Krugman finds Bitcoin to be a poor store of value, this is wholly irrelevant because DFS did not cite Mr. Krugman for his opinions about virtual currency.5

-In sum, Chino has utterly failed to show how Paul Krugman's testimony would be relevant-let alone material and necessary-to his claims.
-And lacking any legitimate basis or "ample need" for his request, Chino should be denied leave under CPLR § 408 to subpoena him as an expert witness.
+In sum, Chino has utterly failed to show how Mr. Krugman's testimony would be relevant-let alone material and necessary-to his claims.
+And lacking any legitimate basis or "ample need" for his request, Chino should be denied leave under CPLR § 408 to subpoena Paul Krugman.